h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `max_active_predictors <algo-params/max_active_predictors.html>`__: Specify the maximum number of active predictors during computation.
 This value is used as a stopping criterium to prevent expensive model building with many predictors.
 This value defaults to ``-1`` (unlimited).
 This default indicates that if the ``IRLSM`` solver is used, the value of ``max_active_predictors`` is set to ``5000``, otherwise it is set to ``100000000``.

 -  `interactions <algo-params/interactions.html>`__: Specify a list of predictor column indices to interact.
 All pairwise combinations will be computed for this list.
+Interactions with and among gamified columns are not supported at this moment.

 -  `interaction_pairs <algo-params/interaction_pairs.html>`__: When defining interactions, use this option to specify a list of pairwise column interactions (interactions between two variables).
 Note that this is different than ``interactions``, which will compute all pairwise combinations of specified columns.